What is Jerusalem Village?

 And our big audacious goal is to connect 100,000 young adults by 2030.

 Who funds Jerusalem Village?

 The Leichtag Foundation, Schusterman Foundation, Qualita, Jerusalem Municipality, Jerusalem Foundation as well as other private foundations and donors generously support Jerusalem Village.

 Jerusalem Village employs a director and team of staff members and students on scholarships (from the Jerusalem Foundation) who aren’t afraid to dream big.
 We also contract freelancers for a variety of projects and events.
 We invest in a high caliber of staff, and believe that a mixture of Israeli and immigrant backgrounds is crucial to reaching our target audiences, overcoming challenges, and accomplishing our mission.

 Our office is located in Mass Challenge in the Beit Alliance young adult community center in the Machane Yehuda market.

 Who does Jerusalem Village serve?

-Jerusalem Village works hard to implement events that attract and bring together young adult immigrants from all over the world with their Israeli peers.
-Our events and programs are run in a mixture of English and Hebrew, so that everyone can comfortably participate.
+Jerusalem Village works hard to implement events that attract and bring together young adult from all over the world with their Israeli peers.
+Our events and programs are run in a mixture of languages with a focus on easy Hebrew, so that everyone can comfortably participate.

 Is Jerusalem Village a singles organization?
 Do you provide dating services?